Unleash/unleash/docs/user_guide/strategy-constraints.md

 > Starting with Unleash-enterprise version 3.2.28 customers can define their custom context fields via the user interface.

 You can also define your own custom context fields that you can use together with strategy constraints.
-We have seen customer use multiple variants of custom context fields to control their feature roll-out:
+We have seen customers use multiple variants of custom context fields to control their feature roll-out:

 - region
 - country